paulhzq/diyblog/readme.md

 # Step by step how to create the diyblog.

-## Install python, pip and virtualenv.
+## Install python3, pip and virtualenv.

 ## Create a fold to store the project.

 > mkdir diyblog

 > cd diyblog

 ## create a virtualenv for our project.